tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 Now that we have covered the basics of Bitcoin wallets and the best practices for securing them, in the next chapter we will explore the technical features of Bitcoin.
 Once again, understanding the basics of the Bitcoin protocol will enhance your comprehension of how it works, empowering you to make better use of it.

-# The technical Aspects of Bitcoin.
+# The Technical Aspects of Bitcoin.
 <partId>a86d7439-e7a2-5f21-b1e9-6b5e23ca265b</partId>

 ## Launching Bitcoin